 At Greensboro College, we understand the task of juggling everyday life.
 Work, kids, family, etc., sometimes make it impossible to pursue your goal of completing your bachelor’s degree in a traditional format.
 Our online degree-completion programs are designed to allow you the flexibility to continue your daily routine as well as complete your degree online.
 Classes are taught by qualified faculty at a college that has existed since 1838.
 Greensboro College provides a holistic atmosphere with faculty and students who know one another by name.

-Degree-completion programs are designed for those who already have an associate’s degree or are close to completing one.
-The major courses of these programs are taught online and can be completed in one to two years.
-Courses are accelerated (eight-week and 10-week formats) so that you are able to complete as little as one course for part-time study or three to four courses for full-time study.
+Online programs are ideally designed for those who already have an associate’s degree or are close to completing one.
+If you have at least one year of college credits, we will work with you to tailor your progress toward completion of your degree.
+The major courses of these programs are taught online and can be completed in one to two years, based on your transfer credits.
+Courses are accelerated (8-week and 10-week formats) so that you are able to complete as little as one course for part-time study or three or four courses for full-time study.

-Greensboro College desires to resolve student complaints, concerns, and grievances in an expeditious, fair, and amicable manner, following the written Grievance Procedures in the college catalog.
+Greensboro College desires to resolve student complaints, concerns, and grievances in an expeditious, fair, and amicable manner, following the written Grievance Procedures on pp. 22-23 of the 2019-2020 college catalog.
 Students residing outside the state of North Carolina while attending Greensboro College who desire to resolve a complaint or grievance should follow the Grievance Procedures.
-However, if an issue cannot be resolved internally, the student may file a complaint with his/her state.
-The State Higher Education Executive Office site contains a link for the agencies to contact if a student has a complaint:

 Greensboro College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 The Commission’s policy for filing complaints is available on its website.